 Immediately below the Crown Chakra (Sahasrara or point of supreme consciousness), there is another psychic center - "the third eye" or Ajna Chakra.
 This is the seat of intuitive knowledge and lies between the eyebrows.
 Pay no attention to its location because, in spite of its location, it is the bridge between the Sahasrara and the Mooladhara.
 This is effected through the Sushumna Nadi which also needs to be awakened/purified through asanas and pranayama (breath control).

 Having described these "centers" on a physical level, it should be clear that Kundalini Yoga is not abstract.
 The physical body is the foundation of everything that is sensational and also the spiritual.
 Kundalini energy transcends the body but it needs the body to be able to manifest itself.
 Therefore, many yogis have described Tantra as "that which deals with the body" or simply "of body."

 Remember, Tantra is not the spirit!
 It is merely a set of techniques that give us access to the spirit.
-The journey of Kundalini awakening happens through the Chakras.
+The journey of Tantric Kundalini Awakening happens through the Chakras.
 The literal meaning of the word chakra is 'wheel or circle', but in the yogic context, it can be better understood as a spiral - ascending and descending at the same time.

 Chakras and Nadis

 Every human being has many chakras but Tantra only makes use of a few important ones.
 These chakras are considered to cover the full entire "rainbow" of man's existence - from the physical to the spiritual.
 The chakras are not in - or on - the spinal cord; they do not correspond to any vertebra!
 The location is purely symbolical, but not completely abstract.
 These centers of awareness are also symbolic of the functions carried out by the organs of that part of the body.
 In that context, the nadis are not necessarily the nerves.